-Bobbi, his wife since 1960, and Nick have four married children and thirteen grandchildren.
+Nick and his wife Bobbi (married since 1960) have four married children and thirteen grandchildren.
 They moved to Vero Beach in 1992.
-Local politics, land use and the environment have been his focus.
+Local politics, land use and the environment have been Nick’s focus.
 Retaining the, serene, quiet, safe, small town characteristics of Indian River County, which now includes the defeat of All Aboard Florida is his 24-hour-a-day mission.

-Chris lived in Japan for 9 years, Brussels, Belgium 11 years, Seattle Washington 9 years.
-Chris has been on Jupiter Island since 1990.
+Chris lived in Japan for 9 years, Brussels, Belgium for 11 years and Seattle, Washington for 9 years.
+He has lived on Jupiter Island since 1990.

 Prior to his retirement, he spent 10 years with IBM, 18 years with ITT and 7 years with Microsoft, primarily in computers, software, international management, and startups.

-Chris ended his career with many successful years as vice president of Microsoft International, managing Microsoft companies Europe, Asia, Far East, The Pacific, Central and South America, Russia, and the Middle East.
-Chris managed startups in 15 countries and managed most of the 30 countries which comprised Microsoft international.
+Chris ended his career with many successful years as vice president of Microsoft International, managing Microsoft companies in Europe, Asia, the Far East, the Pacific, Central and South America, Russia, and the Middle East.
+Chris managed startups in 15 countries and managed most of the 30 countries that comprised Microsoft international.

-Chris and Linda stay very engaged with civic activities, family, and friends.
+Chris and his wife Linda stay very engaged with civic activities, family, and friends.

 Bill is a third generation Floridian, and proud of it.
 He was born and raised in Orlando, as was his father and grandfather.
 Bill is a graduate of the University of Florida and earned a Master’s degree from the University of Tennessee, Knoxville.
-Bill and his wife, Christy, and their two daughters relocated to Stuart seven years ago.
+Bill and his wife, Christy, and their two daughters relocated to Stuart in 2006.
 And while Orlando will always have a special place in their hearts, Stuart, for Bill and his family, is definitely home.